-If a student does not complete a portion of the course in the allotted time (end of quarter) because of illness or other extenuating circumstances as determined by the administration, the work must be made up in approximately two weeks or the grade reverts to an F.
+If a student does not complete a portion of the course in the allotted time (end of quarter) because of illness or other extenuating circumstances as determined by the administration, the report card will state I-Incomplete.
+Administration & faculty will communicate an appropriate timeline for the student to complete the work.
+If the student fails to comply with the dead-line, the grade will revert to an F.